isaacs/blog.izs.me/src/posts/2025/occult-grammar/ogc-1-what-is-occult-grammar.md

 Even though both parties might be native English speakers, a person from an ask culture person and another from a guess culture will approach social interactions with a different occult grammar of communication.
-The ask culture adherent will seem pushy and demanding, whereas the guess culture adherent will seem passive-aggressive and inscrutable.
+The ask culture native will seem pushy and demanding, whereas the guess culture native will seem passive-aggressive and inscrutable.
 When they attempt to explain themselves to one another, the confusion will only tend to deepen, because though they are using the same words, their